Role in the System

 When a transaction arrives for validation, the Assertion Enforcer orchestrates the following process:Step-by-Step

-- Identify Relevant Assertions: The Assertion Enforcer queries the on-chain registry to find which assertions apply to the contracts the transaction interacts with
+- Identify Relevant Assertions: The Assertion Enforcer consults registry data (indexed from on-chain events) to find which assertions apply to the contracts the transaction interacts with

 - Fetch Assertion Bytecode: Assertion bytecode is retrieved from internal cache (populated from Assertion DA when assertions are deployed)